 Having your foot sliding in all directions inside the shoe can be problematic, as well as if it’s so trapped that it can’t freely move.

-The trick is to avoid the extremes: neither too lose or so tight that it hurts or creates discomfort already when first trying them.
+The trick is to avoid the extremes: Neither too lose or so tight that it hurts or creates discomfort.

-It is possible that the shoe stretches a bit with use, but it won’t be soooo much, and when dancing for prolonged times it can also be that your feet get a bit swollen.
+Take into account that it’s possible that the shoe stretches a bit with use, but it won’t be soooo much.
+And when dancing for prolonged times, it can also be that your feet get a bit swollen.

 How to balance that out?

-Look for a good support and grip to your feet (especially to your ankles) that still feels comfy.
+Look for shoes with a good support and grip to your feet (especially to your ankles) that still feels comfy.

 What size to wear in dance shoes?